 Blog

-By Kelly K
+By Kelly Karn

-The foundation of the coworking business model is relatively simple — you sell space to others to cover your own costs.
+The foundation of the coworking business model is relatively simple: you sell space to others to cover your own costs.

 But if you think that’s where things end, think again.

-Now, we’re sharing the knowledge with you.
+Now, we’re sharing that knowledge with you.

 What is the coworking space business model?

-• He converts the space into 10 private offices at $1,200/mo, five dedicated desks at $550/mo, five hot desks at $35/day, and 2 meeting rooms at $60/hr
+Rob leases a small office building in his neighborhood for $10,000/month.
+He has a few recurring payments and staff that puts his total overhead at $15,000/month.
+He converts the space into 10 private offices at $1,200/mo, five dedicated desks at $550/mo, five hot desks at $35/day, and 2 meeting rooms at $60/hr

 In this example, Rob is able to cover the costs of his coworking business at 100% occupancy of his private offices and dedicated desks.
 Assuming 1-2 hot deskers a day and occasional meeting room bookings still doesn’t leave much room for profit.